 Some investors utilise hybrids in their portfolios for income and diversification.
 But do hybrids really have a place in the defensive component of a portfolio?

 - Hybrids often behave more like shares than bonds, particularly when the share market is weak.
 Hence, they shouldn’t be viewed as defensive or stable investments.

 - Hybrids don’t offer investors certain income.
 As with shares, dividends are optional, making cash flows uncertain.
 Defensive assets should provide steady, reliable income.

 - Investors don’t know when their capital will be repaid.
 The maturity date of hybrids isn’t fixed and can be deferred by the issuer or regulators.
-You may incur significant capital losses if you need to access your savings before the maturity date.
+You may incur significant capital losses if you need to access your money before the maturity date.

 - Hybrids can convert to shares at the discretion of the issuer – the investor has no control.
 The diversification benefit is lost and investors can be left with even more shares and a more concentrated portfolio.

 Thankfully there is a more effective way of gaining exposure to defensive assets and obtaining the diversification you’re looking for.
 If you’re looking for a low risk investment that provides an attractive and stable income, XTBs might be the answer.

 What are corporate bonds?